-By creating these new outlets of information to Google to pick up on, you’re reinforcing healthy content with your search term.
+By creating these new outlets of information for Google to pick up on, you’re reinforcing healthy content with your search term.
 The more regularly you post and share on various sites, the higher the domain authority will grow within those platforms, and eventually outperform anything that is tarnishing your online reputation.

 Hiring a professional is always an option that will get you immediate results and confidence that your reputation is in good hands and on its way to a brighter future.
-With the help of a trained professional, negative search results can be removed, suppressed, or a combination of the two to ultimately take control of the situation.
+With the help of a trained professional, negative search results can be removed, suppressed, or combined to take control of the situation ultimately.

-A online reputation expert can help both individuals and businesses repair their reputation by utilizing their skills in SEO, brand management, digital marketing and social media networking.
+An online reputation expert can help individuals and businesses repair their reputation by utilizing their SEO, brand management, digital marketing, and social media networking skills.

 Not only will reputation management services help you clean up your current online search results, but they can also promote and protect your future professional brand.
 Hence, you stay on track far after the negative results have been removed.